Council OKs $2M in business funds

 Matheson has said the Savannah Train plan would revitalize an abandoned corridor of the titular avenue by adding a dinner train excursion attraction with a multi-purpose walking trail guided by CaterParrott Railnet that could potentially have a $6 million economic impact for Valdosta.

-While not having an issue with the project, Tooley said in past interviews that the amount allocated was “exorbitant” and another million could easily go to small business and rehabilitation projects, which only got $2.3 million in total funding.
+While not having an issue with the project, Tooley said in past interviews that the amount allocated was “exorbitant” and another million could easily go to small business and rehabilitation projects, which only got $1.3 million in total funding, a little more than a third of funding for the Savannah project.

+Gibbs responded to her comments that he wasn’t going to be “put on a pedestal” as if he doesn’t support small businesses.

 “It’s not the fact I’m not for small businesses, and for you to say, to act like us council members have no concern for small business is really, to me, concerning.
 Especially when the fact of what we’re doing, making sure we don’t over-allocate our money so we can help out Second Harvest.
 So what you’re saying is Second Harvest is not important.
 You know, what you’re saying is helping out these other homes and houses are not important.